bramerdaniel/ConsoLovers/README.md

-## ConsoLovers.ConsoleToolkit.Core and ConsoLovers.ConsoleToolkit
+## The ConsoLovers.ConsoleToolkit
-The ConsoLovers.ConsoleToolkit is a collection of several independant tools that can be used to write console applications (better and faster).
+The ConsoLovers.ConsoleToolkit(.Core) is a collection of several independant tools that can be used to write console applications (better and faster).

 Check out he [Wiki](https://github.com/bramerdaniel/ConsoLovers/wiki) for detailed support of the most features.
 To get an idea of the newest features and chages, have a look at the [latest changes](LatestChanges.md)